Events information coming soon!

-This event is sponsored by the New York Folklore Society and made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+The Exhibition and programming is supported with public funds from the Schenectady County Initiative Program and the Folk Arts Program of the New York State Council on the Arts, with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Support for the New York Folk Art Gallery provided by the William Gundry Broughton Charitable Foundation.

 In Harm’s Way: Community Responses to Hurricane Irene and Tropical Storm Lee